As part of our restoration of the Lake and the Ramble, we completed the reconstruction of five boat landings on the shoreline of the Lake.

 Beginning in 1860, six boat landings were constructed along the shoreline of the Lake.
-The small structures served to enhance the scenic enjoyment and recreational experience of the Lake and its surrounding landscapes.
-A passenger boat even made a circuit around the Lake picking up and dropping off visitors at all six landings and Bethesda Terrace.
-The boat landings were designed to be subordinate to the landscape and to complement the surrounding scenery, each with a site-specific and unique design.
+The small structures served as scenic lookouts and docks for recreational boaters.
+A passenger boat made a circuit around the Lake transporting visitors between all six landings and Bethesda Terrace.

-Central Park Conservancy recently rebuilt and installed new boat landings to replace those constructed in the 1970s, which were nearing the end of their useful life.
-The new landings are more faithful recreations of the original designs and represent Rustic and Victorian styles.
-As part of the project, the Conservancy also built and re-installed a fifth landing (Chambers Landing) that had historically existed on the Ramble shoreline between Oak Bridge and the Cave inlet, but had not been reconstructed with the others in 1970s.
+These four landings were nearing the end of their useful life, so the Conservancy rebuilt and installed new boat landings in their place in 2016.
+The new landings are more faithful recreations of the original 19th-century designs and represent rustic and Victorian styles.
+As part of the project, the Conservancy also built and re-installed a fifth landing (the Chambers Landing) that had historically existed on the Ramble shoreline near Oak Bridge, but had not been reconstructed with the others in the 1970s.